 Firstly, you can do it on your own – if you already have a solicitor or know a useful family friend, they can do step one: authenticate the certificate – although they might charge.
 You can then get an apostille through the relevant government department in the country your documents are from.
 For example, if you needed to get an apostille for your documents in the UK, you would do this through the FCO.
 You’ll need to pay for the cost of legalisation (£30 in the UK) plus postage to and from the government department, which will likely take a few days to process and however long the posting takes.
 We recommend using a courier service or recorded delivery.
 This can usually be done for both hard copies and e-certificates.

-If you want to save yourself the fuss of finding a solicitor and then sending the documents off to the FCO (or equivalent), use a service that does everything for you, such as Hague Apostille.
+If you want to save yourself the fuss of finding a solicitor and then sending the documents off to the FCO (or equivalent), use a service that does everything for you, such as Vital Consular.
 Here, you pay for the legalisation online and then post off your certificate or send an e-certificate and they’ll do the rest.
 This includes getting it certified by a solicitor, issuing an apostille and sending the legalised document back to you in a few days.
-They charge around £60 for this.
-Although this might seem pricey, remember: your documents are being looked at by a qualified and experienced solicitor and then being sent to the FCO too –

 Let’s go back to the third step, which you’ll need for some countries:

 This is where it gets a tiny bit complicated.
 There’s loads of countries around the world that are part of a group called the Hague Convention.
 If the country that issued your certificate and the country you want to move to are both in this group, you’ll just need to get your document legalised (by getting an apostille).

 However (and this is the tricksy bit), if you’re going to a country that isn’t part of the Hague Convention, you’ll need to get an apostille for your certificate as well as a stamp from the embassy of the country you’re going to – this is a process called attestation.